XxPoggyisLitxX/better-on-bedrock-wiki/blocks.md

 To use the Forger, hold the armor item mentioned above and interact on the block.
 This will open a UI with instructions to follow.

 ### How to find
-This block is found via Crafting
+This block is found via Crafting but you can also find this block within structures in the end dimension

 ## Miner Bench
 <div style="display: flex; align-items: center;">